-The land to rear of Zortech Avenue (as shown on Policies Map), is allocated to meet the immediate needs of the existing Travelling Showpeople family currently living within the District.
+The former Burlish Golf Course Clubhouse site (shown on Policies Map as site LI/12), is allocated to meet the immediate needs of the existing Travelling Showpeople family currently living within the District.
 Any proposals brought forward should submit suitable arrangements for sewerage treatment in addition to satisfactory drainage measures.
 The scale of the site should be to meet the specific housing needs of the existing family.

 - 8.39 Whilst the GTAA did not identify a requirement for additional plots for Travelling Showpeople within the District, there is an existing established site through lawful use at Long Bank, Bewdley.
 Due to the impending displacement of the current occupiers from this site there is now a requirement to formally allocate a site to meet these needs.
 Therefore there is a specific current need for one family site to be allocated within the District through the Local Plan Review process. - 8.40 Previous site assessments and consultation undertaken to inform the Site Allocations and Policies Local Plan were unsuccessful in securing the allocation of a site for travelling showpeople.
 Whilst there is evidence to suggest a track record of delivery through the development control process to meet identified Gypsy and Traveller pitch needs, it has proved more difficult to meet the identified need in association with Travelling Showpeople. - 8.41 Further to the provisions as set out in the PPTS, the possibility of making an exceptional limited alteration to the Green Belt Boundary to allocate a site to meet this specific identified need will now be considered through the Local Plan Review.
-The District Council has consulted on options and has now allocated a site on land to rear of Zortech Avenue (as shown on the Policies Map). - 8.42 Whilst Gypsy and Traveller sites are essentially a residential use, sites for Travelling Showpeople differ in that they need to provide a secure, permanent base which is suitable for storage and maintenance of equipment when it is not in use.
+The District Council has consulted on options and has now allocated a site on the former Burlish Golf Course Clubhouse site (shown on the Policies Map as site LI/12). - 8.42 Whilst Gypsy and Traveller sites are essentially a residential use, sites for Travelling Showpeople differ in that they need to provide a secure, permanent base which is suitable for storage and maintenance of equipment when it is not in use.
 Most showpeople need to live alongside their equipment and as such sites need to be suitable for both residential and business use.
 Sites need to be designed in an appropriate manner which minimises any impacts on neighbouring uses and occupiers.
 Applicants will be required to demonstrate adequate access for their use and that they have sought a connection to the mains foul sewer in the first instance.
 Proposals should not have a detrimental impact on nature conservation.